jmccrae/cogalex-adjectives/slides.md

 * Observable, related to some property
 * Converse pairs (e.g., ‘big’/‘small’)
 * Or absolutes (e.g., ‘red’)
-* Non-monotonic (is a ‘big Yorkshire Terrier’ a ‘big dog’)
+* Non-monotonic (a ‘big Yorkshire Terrier’ is not a ‘big dog’)
     * Often varies with time, e.g., for tallness

 # Gradable adjectives versus OWL